-Various other general and macroeconomic issues may impact the business
+Various other general and macroeconomic issues may impact the business.

-Conflicts, wars, natural disasters, infectious disease outbreaks (see Pandemic above) or terrorist acts could also cause significant damage or disruption to our operations, employees, facilities, systems, suppliers, supply chain, distributors, resellers, or customers in the U.S. and internationally for extended periods of time and could also affect demand for our products.
+Conflicts, wars, natural disasters, infectious disease outbreaks (see COVID-19 pandemic above), active shooter or other workplace violence, or terrorist acts could also cause significant damage or disruption to our operations, employees, facilities, systems, suppliers, supply chain, distributors, resellers, or customers in the U.S. and internationally for extended periods of time and could also affect demand for our products.